 In conclusion, this technique has been demonstrated to be feasible, safe, reliable, and time efficient, allowing for the identification of SLNs with elevated detection rates in this setting.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+All procedures performed in studies involving human participants were in accordance with the ethical standards of the institutional and/or national research committee(s) and with the Helsinki Declaration (as revised in 2013).
 Informed consent for use of patient data for scientific purposes was obtained from all the patients who were enrolled in the surgical procedure.